Malga-Vision/MoCA-Project/README.md

 E. Nicora, G. Goyal, N. Noceti, A. Vignolo, A. Sciutti, F. Odone Scientific Data 7 (1), 1-15

-<a href="https://sites.google.com/view/themocaproject/welcome">Dataset webpage</a>
+Visit the <a href="https://sites.google.com/view/themocaproject/welcome">Dataset webpage</a> for further information.

-Can be also download at <a href="https://data.mendeley.com/datasets/95n9scp9zc">Mendeley Data</a>
+Moca Dataset can be also downloaded at <a href="https://data.mendeley.com/datasets/95n9scp9zc">Mendeley Data</a>.